The Best Online Master’s in Nursing Programs for 2025

 How Online Master’s in Nursing Programs Work

-MSN online programs typically follow a flexible schedule, which allows working professionals to balance their studies with other responsibilities.
-Many programs use a combination of self-paced and live online classes teaching advanced topics in nursing theory, research, healthcare policy, and specialized clinical practices.
+MSN online programs typically have flexible schedules, which allows working professionals to balance their studies with other responsibilities.
+Many programs use a combination of asynchronous and live online classes to teach advanced topics in nursing theory, research, healthcare policy, and specialized clinical practices.

 Some MSN online programs have mandatory in-person requirements for onboarding, assessments, or other class components.
-This may limit your program choices.
-However, you must complete all clinical hours in person.
-Some programs help you arrange your clinical placements, while others only approve placements you find.
+For example, you must complete all clinical requirements in person.
+Some programs help arrange your clinical placements, while others only approve placements you find.

 Applying to an Online Master’s in Nursing Program

-• GPA Requirement: Typically 3.0 or higher; some programs allow conditional admission with a lower GPA.
+• GPA Requirement: MSN programs typically require a 3.0 GPA or higher; some programs allow conditional admission with a lower GPA.

 Paying for Online Master’s in Nursing Programs

-In addition to loans, scholarships, and grants, you may be able to get a full scholarship (including expenses) or loan forgiveness if you work in an underserved area or for the U.S. government once you graduate.
+Once you graduate, you may qualify for a full scholarship (including expenses) or loan forgiveness if you work in an underserved area or for the U.S. government.

 On-Site Clinical Experience